-On February 20, 2007, we entered into a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks.
-This Facility is available for borrowings and letters of credit and will expire in February 2012.
-The Facility is secured by the capital stock of our current and future subsidiaries.
-As of December 31, 2008, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$43.1 million in letters of credit outstanding, and \$56.9 million of credit available.
+We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit.
+The Facility expires in February 2012 and is secured by the capital stock of our current and future subsidiaries.
+As of December 31, 2009, we had no outstanding borrowings, \$39.1 million in letters of credit outstanding, and \$60.9 million of credit available.